-Ms C Noble (Director) - appointed September 2021
+Ms C Noble (Director) - appointed 3 September 2021

 Ms Noble was appointed to the FA Board on 3 September 2021.
+She is a member of FA's Finance, Risk and Audit Committee.
 Ms Noble's career has seen her lead significant growth and major restructures at some of Australia's largest organisations including ANZ Bank and McDonald's.
 During her time with ANZ, Ms Noble was responsible for key Retail Distribution channels to customers including the Australian Branch Network.
-While her 20 year career with McDonald's saw her play an integral role in the transformation of the McDonald's brand in Australia, holding various positions including CEO and Managing Director for McDonald's Australia and Chair of Ronald McDonald House Charities.
+Ms Noble's 20 year career with McDonald's saw her play an integral role in the transformation of the McDonald's brand in Australia, holding various positions including CEO and Managing Director for McDonald's Australia and Chair of Ronald McDonald House Charities.
 Ms Noble has completed the AMP (Advanced Management Programme) at INSEAD business school, Fontainebleau, MGSM (Macquarie Graduate School of Management) Strategy & Business, MIT Boston Digital Business Transformation Programme and is a member of the Australian Institute of Company Directors.

-Mrs H Garriock (Director) - appointed September 2021
+Mrs H Garriock (Director) - appointed 3 September 2021